carry0987/Vylux/README.md

 In `--mode=worker`, Vylux starts a lightweight metrics listener on `WORKER_METRICS_PORT` (default `3001`) serving `/metrics` and `/healthz`.

-For containerized transcoding, Vylux always uses `/var/cache/vylux` as its scratch workspace.
-The image sets `TMPDIR` to that path and declares it as a Docker volume so large source downloads, intermediate encodes, and packaged HLS output stay on one disk-backed workspace by default.
+For containerized media processing, Vylux always uses `/var/cache/vylux` as its scratch workspace.
+The image sets `TMPDIR` to that path and declares it as a Docker volume so large source downloads, intermediate encodes, waveform generation, and packaged output stay on one disk-backed workspace by default.

 ## Testing